-The major in Biblical Studies is offered as a dual-major in degree programs with English, History, and Humanities in the Department of Humanities and General Studies (pp. 104-106).
+The major in Biblical Studies is offered as a dual-major in degree programs with English, History, and Humanities in the Department of Humanities and General Studies (pp. 108-110).

-- Biblical Studies (see pp. 42-43)
+- Biblical Studies (see p.
+47)

 - Children's Ministry

 - Christian Ministry

 - Intercultural Missions